A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Consumers are routinely told to keep our Social Security numbers private, but there are legitimate reasons why the health insurance exchange/Marketplace (HealthCare.gov or a state-run exchange) needs your SSN.

-It’s used to confirm that you’re lawfully present in the United States and to confirm that the income you’ve projected (if you’re applying for financial assistance) approximately matches the information the Marketplace gets from trusted sources, including the IRS, the Social Security Administration, and Equifax Workforce Solutions.
+It’s used to confirm that you’re lawfully present in the United States and to confirm that the income you’ve projected (to determine eligibility for premium subsidies and cost-sharing reductions) approximately matches1 the information the Marketplace gets from trusted sources,2 including the IRS, the Social Security Administration, and Equifax Workforce Solutions.3

-If you’re not lawfully present in the U.S., you cannot enroll in coverage through the Marketplace.
-The Marketplace uses applicants’ SSNs to confirm that they are lawfully present residents.
+If you’re not lawfully present in the U.S., you cannot enroll in coverage through the Marketplace.4 The Marketplace uses applicants’ SSNs to confirm that they are lawfully present residents.
 So you’ll need to provide SSNs for all household members who are applying for coverage, regardless of whether you’re applying for financial assistance.

 (Note that Washington state received federal approval to begin allowing undocumented immigrants to enroll through its state-run exchange starting in the fall of 2023, albeit without any federal subsidies.
 And Colorado has established a separate portal where undocumented immigrants can enroll in state-subsidized coverage.
-Undocumented immigrants do not have Social Security Numbers,1 so the Colorado and Washington programs for undocumented immigrants do not require one.)
+Undocumented immigrants do not have Social Security Numbers,5 so the Colorado and Washington programs for undocumented immigrants do not require one.)

 Should I give my SSN to my insurance broker?